Life Insurance Statistics for 2025

 Source: LL Global, Inc. and Life Happens®

-Delayed family formation may impact these traditional patterns, with the average age of first-time parenthood rising from 25.6 in 2011 to 27.3 in 2021.
-This shift suggests coverage triggers may happen later for younger generations, requiring new approaches from industry professionals.
+Delayed family formation impacts these patterns.
+The average age of first-time parenthood rose from 25.6 in 2011 to 27.3 in 2021, pushing coverage triggers later for younger generations.

 By Gender

-The gender protection gap persists as one of the industry's most significant disparities, with men substantially more likely to have coverage despite women's growing economic influence and financial decision-making power.
+Men are 11 percentage points more likely to have coverage than women, despite women's growing economic influence and financial decision-making power.

 Gender